JSC-TBC-Bank/swift-style-guide/README.md

 #### 1. Force Unwrapping

 Implicitly unwrapped optionals are inherently unsafe and should be avoided whenever possible.
 Instead, use non-optional values or normal optionals.
-It’s safer and more reliable, even if you think a value will never be `nil`.
 Even in situations where you feel confident that a property will never be `nil`, it's better to prioritize safety and consistency.

 ❗️The only time implicitly unwrapped optionals are used is with `@IBOutlets`, where their lifetimes are tied to the UI lifecycle rather than strictly to the owning object.